mayasissel/CarbsAndRatings/README.md

 We used `GridSearchCV` to tune the hyperparameters of `max_depth` and `n_estimators` of the `RandomForestRegressor`.
 The best combination of the hyperparameters is None for the `max_depth` and 150 for the `n_estimators`.

-The <b>RMSE</b> of the final model is <b>37.16</b>, which is a BLANK decrease from the RMSE of the baseline model.
+The <b>RMSE</b> of the final model is <b>37.16</b>, which is a 37.4 decrease from the RMSE of the baseline model.
 The baseline model used linear regression and only two features, resulting in a higher RMSE.
 The final model used more relevant features and a more flexible model, which helped to reduce the RMSE and thus improve the model.

 ## Fairness Analysis